mierau/gamekid/README.md

 Open the Playdate menu for scaling and interlacing options.

 ## Building
-1. Grab a copy of Playdate dev tools.
+1. Grab a copy of [Playdate SDK](https://play.date/dev/) for your system.
 2. Run `make` within the Gamekid folder.
 OR! grab yourself a copy of [Nova](https://nova.app) from [Panic](https://panic.com) (makers of the Playdate).

 ## Contributing